 1. School Direct Training Programme

-Trainees working with a school in partnership with the University of Southampton on a School Direct training course currently pay tuition fees of £9000.
+Trainees working with a school in partnership with the University of Southampton on a School Direct training course currently pay tuition fees of £9250.
 You will be eligible for the same financial support as other fee paying postgraduate teacher training routes.
+More information can be found at: https://getintoteaching.education.gov.uk/funding-and-salary/overview/postgraduate-loans

 2. School Direct Salaried Programme